Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 A log file will be ignored if the last modified time is before this start time.

-## Alluxio limitation on file names
+## Alluxio limitation

+### File path limitations

-There are some special characters and patterns in file names are not supported in Alluxio.
+There are some special characters and patterns in file path names that are not supported in Alluxio.
-Please avoid creating file names with these patterns or acquire additional handling from client end.
+Please avoid creating file path names with these patterns or acquire additional handling from client end.
 1) Question mark (`'?'`)
 2) Pattern with period (`./` and `../`)
 3) Backslash (`'\'`)